← Back

 Backrest is a web-accessible backup solution built on top of restic.
 Backrest provides a WebUI which wraps the restic CLI and makes it easy to create repos, browse snapshots, and restore files.
 Additionally, Backrest can run in the background and take an opinionated approach to scheduling snapshots and orchestrating repo health operations.

-It’s not perfect, quite slow sometimes, but it’s highly configurable, and solves all the issues that I am having with Time Machine.
+For me, it’s perfect.
+It’s highly configurable, and solves all the issues that I am having with Time Machine.

 I use it on a bunch of servers and on my personal Linux installations.